10 Most Beautiful Buildings in Venice + Google Maps Location

 While Palazzo Contarini del Bovolo can’t let you see the Venice Grand Canal because it is located in the middle of a neighborhood, its 28-meter high tower will give you a 360-degree view of the Venetian skyline.
 The tower in Saint Mark’s square and the dome of Basilica di Santa Maria Della Salute can be seen from the top of the Palazzo.

 You can see the exact location of Palazzo Contarini del Bovolo from this link to Google Maps.
+Get an insightful tour of the beautiful buildings in Venice.

 The Scala Contarini del Bovolo in Palazzo Contarini del Bovolo has been existing for five centuries now.
 However, its architecture was modified several times as the buildings’ ownership changed.